alphagov/govuk-design-system/docs/deployment/logs.md

 ## How we transform logs with Logstash Filters

-We use the default configuration recommended by the [GOV.UK PaaS setup instructions](https://docs.cloud.service.gov.uk/monitoring_apps.html#configure-logstash-filters).
+The configuration is based on the [GOV.UK PaaS setup instructions](https://docs.cloud.service.gov.uk/monitoring_apps.html#configure-logstash-filters), see git history for updates.

 Update this documentation when updating Logstash filters.